- The Surface Pro 4 screen dimming can be produced by the adaptive brightness settings so turn them off.

 This time, we’re going to talk about the annoying screen dimming problem on Surface Pro 4, and how to (try to) solve it.

 A few things can cause the screen dimming problem with Surface Pro 4, so we’ll cover all of them.
 If you’re also facing this annoying problem, check our solutions below.

-How to fix the screen dimming issue on the Surface Pro 4
+How do I fix the screen dimming issue on the Surface Pro 4?

-- Go to Search, type power options, and open Power Options
+- Go to Search, type power, and open Power & sleep settings.

-- Expand Display > expand Enable adaptive brightness
+- Expand Display and expand Enable adaptive brightness.

 - Click OK.